Inside: A genius trick you can use to easily tell if your baby is too cold (or too hot).

 How to dress your baby in the winter

 You may have heard the advice that your baby needs to be dressed in layers.
 But how do you do it?
 Our number one baby layette item was the onesie.
-Sometimes called the bodysuit, it’s the first layer of clothing to put on your baby after a diaper.
+Sometimes called the bodysuit, it’s the best first layer of clothing to put on your baby over their diaper.
 It’s made of thin cotton material and it’s super versatile.

 A onesie goes over the diaper and has snaps to keep it in place.

 This is a great first layer option.
-It keeps your baby’s back and belly from being exposed to cool air since it doesn’t rise up due to the snaps.
+It keeps your baby’s back and belly from being exposed to cool air since it doesn’t rise up when you pick up your baby thanks to the snaps.

 The second layer can be a footie pajama (we used these a lot at home), or another outfit, like pants and a sweater.

-As far as the noggin – always have a hat on hand.
+As far as your baby’s head – always have a hat on hand.
 A hat that will cover the ears is ideal.
 These bonnets (girl version) are handmade with 100% cotton, are super soft, and will keep your baby comfy and warm.
 Here’s a boy version of the bonnets, too.
 Use this bonnet underneath the hood of the bodysuit or snowsuit and don’t forget to periodically check the back of your baby’s neck to make sure he’s not too cold or too hot.

 When your baby is cold, the quickest and easiest thing to do is to cover him with a blanket.
 Pick something warm but not too heavy.
-This handmade cotton blanket will do the trick.
+This handmade cotton blanket is a great option.

 How to dress your baby in the summer

 Well, this is super easy.
-The same onesie you used as the first layer in winter outfits can be used in the summer.
-All you have to do is slip tiny shorts or pants over the bottom of your baby and the outfit is complete.
+The same type of onesie you used as the first layer in winter outfits can be used in the warmer months.
+All you have to do then is slip tiny shorts or pants over the bottom of your baby and the outfit is complete.

 Babies are cute, and we’re often tempted to dress them in cute outfits.
 But it’s important to keep in mind that for babies, comfy is more important than cute.
 Dress him up in a cute outfit for Sunday service or to go to Aunt Lucy’s 50th birthday party, but keep a couple of extra cotton onesies in your diaper bag in case he gets uncomfortable.

+Learning to care for a newborn can get overwhelming for a new parent.
+But it’ll get easier.
 Take these tips and use them as a guide, but don’t forget to trust your mama heart.
-You know your baby best, and with time, you will learn his queues.
+You know your baby best, and with time, you will learn his cues.